-Manipulate Tables in existing PDF
+Manipulate Tables in Existing PDF Documents

-Manipulate tables in existing PDF
+Manipulate Tables in Existing PDF

-6. Save the updated PDF.
+- Save the modified PDF.

 import aspose.pdf as ap